Agero-JerwinDarrel/ConsoleApp1/ReadMe.md

 ### public class Bird : IFly { public virtual void Fly() }

 ### public class Parrot : Bird { public override void Fly() }

+# Declare a list of Animals - and add 2 species of each per (sub)class
+# Example:
+#           Lion & Dog are mammals - create a Lion class and Dog class
+#           Parrot & Penguin are Birds - create a Parrot and Penguin class

 ## Loop through all the items in the list
 ## Print all the name of Fishes, Mammal and Birds only using INTERFACE